johnshearing/beemocracy/BeemocracyMina.md

   * The Constitutional Committee will serve as the jury for all governance issues until a pool of jurors has grown through the solicitation process.

 #### Possible Exploits and Counter Measures
+  * Counter Measure: The Constitution and the Constitutional Committee:
+    * No one can see all the possible exploits the clever people contrive.
+    * The if a trial is stolen then it will likely be obvious and for some purpose which is clearly unconstitutional.
+    * Since all governance actions must be ratified by the CC there is a high degree of protection against stolen trials.
   * Exploit: Loading the Random Jury Pool With Elite Scout wallets Under The Control Of A Special Interest
     * The investment in becoming an elite scout and earning the rank and privilege required to serve on a jury must be so high that the cost of generating several disposable elite scout identities sufficient to load a randomly selected jury with digital signatures controlled by a special interest will be prohibitively expensive.
     * Counter Measure: Some ranking qualifications were [discussed above](https://github.com/johnshearing/beemocracy/blob/main/BeemocracyMina.md#the-reputation-system-will-be-tiered-based-on-the-following-on-chain-criteria-with-the-higher-ranked-scouts-serving-on-juries-which-decide-cases-that-hold-greater-importance-for-the-community).